angular/angular/aio/content/guide/observables-in-angular.md

 ## Handling observables from reactive forms

-Reactive forms have properties that use observables to monitor form control values.
-The [`FormControl`](api/forms/FormControl "API reference") properties `valueChanges` and `statusChanges` contain observables that raise change events.
+Reactive forms have properties that expose observables to monitor form control values.
+The [`FormControl`](api/forms/FormControl "API reference") properties `valueChanges` and `statusChanges` contain observables that emit change events.
 Subscribing to an observable form-control property is a way of triggering application logic within the component class.
 For example:

 <code-example path="observables-in-angular/src/main.ts" header="Reactive forms" region="forms"></code-example>